Contents

 6. Ethereum as Primary Contemporary Illustration

 Ethereum provides the primary contemporary illustration because its distributive ambition is explicit, several participant paths are traceable with public artifacts, and its crisis episodes make effective authority unusually visible.
-The illustration below draws on public dashboards, official documents, public support materials, and existing academic studies rather than on original on-chain collection.
+The illustration below draws on public dashboards, official documents, public support materials, and existing academic studies; it does not include original on-chain collection.
 The task is to trace one system from distribution-enabling mediation to governance-relevant conversion and, where the threshold is crossed, capture.

 6.1.
 Participant Paths and Residual Functions